An earlier version was published on March 23, 2019

-On March 23, 1749, months after his wife and children were sold to a new owner, Henry Brown escaped slavery in Richmond Virginia in a wooden box, sent by express mail to Philadelphia.
+On March 23, 1849, months after his wife and children were sold to a new owner, Henry Brown escaped slavery in Richmond, Virginia in a wooden box, sent by express mail to Philadelphia.
 After a harrowing 27-hour-long trip by railroad, steamboat, and wagon (part of it upside down) he arrived unharmed at the office of the Pennsylvania Anti-Slavery Society on Saturday morning, March 24, 1849.
 He had decided on an “arrival hymn” in advance, should he survive the journey.
 Henry Brown described singing the hymn in his own Narrative, as did William Still in his account of Brown’s arrival in the box.

 The song “Escape from Slavery”